 Healthy Incentives Pilot

 As part of the 2008 Farm Bill, the SNAP program received $20 million for pilot projects to evaluate the health and nutrition of SNAP participants.
 The aim of the projects is to test incentives to increase the purchase of fruits, vegetables, and other healthy foods by SNAP beneficiaries.
 Hampden County, Massachusetts was chosen as the site of the Healthy Incentives Pilot (HIP) program.
-The program is still in its planning stages, with a full report expected by 2013.
+Participants received a 30-cent credit on their EBT cards for every dollar spent on fruits and vegetables.
+Preliminary results show that the pilot increased intake of targeted fruits and vegetables by 25%.
+Further analysis will be available in the Final Report.

 Information on HIP: